Update: September, 2014

 The WMO/GAW X2006 SF6 scale was updated to X2014 on 18 September 2014.
 The X2014 scale supercedes the X2006 scale.

-The 2006 scale is based on 16 primary standards prepared by static gravimetric dilution from 99.99% pure SF6 in 5.9-L aluminum cylinders.
-All standards contain CO2 and N2O at near ambient levels.
-Assigned values were determined by fitting a line to the response of each standard (relative to a 5.45 ppt natural air secondary standard) measured using an HP6890 GC with electron capture detection.
-Analysis precision was typically less than 1% (one standard deviation).
+The X2014 SF6 scale is defined by 17 primary standards over the range 2-20 pmol mol-1 (ppt), prepared by static gravimetric dilution in 5.9-L aluminum cylinders.
+Assigned values were determined by fitting a 2nd order polynomial to the response of each standard (relative to a 8.25 ppt natural air secondary standard) measured using an HP6890 GC with electron capture detection (GC-ECD).
+Analysis repeatability (precision) was typically less than 0.3% (one standard deviation).

 Conversion from X2006 to X2014:For SF6 > 2 ppt: